Nailing the Security Audit with RRCU

 • Resources supported:

-Do you SSO into GitLab using your identity provider (IdP)?
-If so, make sure to add the connector to the GitLab app that was created automatically when you integrated your IdP with ConductorOne, rather than creating a new app.
+Do you SSO into GitLab using your identity, SSO, or federation provider?
+If so, make sure to add the connector to the unmanaged GitLab app that was created automatically when you integrated your provider with ConductorOne, rather than creating a new managed app.

-A GitLab integration owner must have the following permissions:
+A GitLab connector owner must have the following permissions:

 • Group Owner access in GitLab